Too Much of a Good Thing…

 You see the word ‘fruit’ and immediately think healthy thoughts.
 Fruit is obviously a healthy food choice, but dried fruit might be causing you to gain some weight.
 Dried fruit is shrunken down and this makes it easier to consume more.

-One cup of fresh raspberries have the same number of calories as two tablespoons of dried cranberries.
+One cup of fresh raspberries has the same number of calories as two tablespoons of dried cranberries.
 It is best to stick to fresh fruits and eliminate your consumption of dried ones.

 These beverages advertise their powerful benefits on their label in huge print and convince you that you are making a healthy decision.
 Take vitamin water, for example—every label has a specific vitamin listed in bold print that is contained in the drink.